 Where a pavement licence is granted, clear access routes on the highway will need to be maintained, taking into account the needs of all users, including disabled people.

-A pavement licence will only normally be considered appropriate between 8am to 11pm.
+A pavement licence will only normally be considered appropriate between:

 How does the new process for pavement licences work?

 The new process provides a cheaper, easier and quicker way for businesses to obtain a licence.